The

 Can James solve the murder before the bodies start to pile up?

-A Body is on the Front Lawn.
+A Body is on the Lawn.
 A Priceless Painting is Missing.
-A Killer is on the Loose
+And a Killer is on the Loose

 Excalibur is Missing.
 A Killer is on the Loose.
 One Reporter is Determined to Uncover the Truth.